10-Day Winter Small Group Guided Tour of Iceland

 Today, you’ll explore North Iceland a bit further, starting with a visit to the little village of Hauganes.

 Here you’ll have free time to wander around the town, seeing its beautiful black sand beach and charming harbour area which are both surrounded by beautiful, blue mountains.
 You can also have a few unique adventures today.

-North Iceland is known as a great area to go whale watching and during the booking process, you have the option of adding an excursion where you’ll set to the sea in search for these gentle giants.
+In the small town of Hauganes, you´ll have an excursion where you’ll set out to the sea in search of whales.
 Seeing these majestic creatures in their natural habitat is an experience you will surely not forget.

 After an eventful day, you’ll return to your accommodations.

 You’ll continue your journey around Iceland and make your way west today.
 The day starts with a trip through the mountainous region of Skagafjörður and although the route is long, it is very scenic.

 You’ll head to Gerðuberg, a large cliff made out of columns of geometric patterns.
 The place might look like a mediaeval fortress, however, it is all natural created by volcanic activity thousands of years ago.